James-M-Farmer/repository/README.md

-# Repository
+# pyna
 Learning to track my code.
-Python and Network Automation
+Python for Network Automation